Skip to product information

 Width: 8.0cm Height: 5.2cm

-Tenmoku-yu sake cup by Okada Masaru - "The pale pink moonlight softly lights up the black lapis lazuli that scoops up the starlight."
+Tenmoku glaze sake cup by Okada Masaru - "The pale pink moon halo gently lights up the black lapis lazuli that catches the starlight."

-When lit, the deep navy blue Tenmoku glaze shines with a faint silver-blue light, like a mirror reflecting the night sky.
-A thin, pale pink flame left by the reducing flame runs around the rim, adding a gentle warmth to the cup.
-The gray-blue blur that runs across the center of the body is a sliver of mist from a night cloud filtering through the moonlight.
-The unevenness of the outer surface is reminiscent of condensed starry mist, and even the feel it gives to your palm is part of the mysterious quality.
+The deep iron-blue Tenmoku glaze is bathed in a faint silver-blue light when lit, like a mirror reflecting the night sky.
+A thin, pale pink spark left by the reducing flame runs around the rim, adding a gentle warmth to the cup.
+The gray-blue blur that runs across the center of the body is like a sliver of mist filtering through moonlight on a night cloud.
+The unevenness of the outer surface evokes the condensation of starry mist, and even the feel of it in the palm of your hand adds to the mysterious depths of the cup.

 The author's perspective

-Based on the idea of "capturing the landscape in the form of a vessel," Okada Masaru has captured the twinkling stars and moon halo in the middle of the night in Uji and Sumiyama in this small sake cup.
-Silver-blue stardust ... the clear starry sky in the winter sky.
+Based on the concept of "capturing the landscape in the form of vessels," Okada Masaru has captured the twinkling stars and moon halo that appear in the middle of the night in the coal mines of Uji in this small sake cup.
+Silver-blue stardust ... the clear starlight in the winter sky.
 Pale pink fire ... the flames of the kiln and the moon halo at dawn.
-Gray-blue haze ... the night fog drifting around the foot of the mountain.
-Every time sake is poured, the stardust sways inside the cup, the haze flickers, and the moon halo glows faintly.
+Gray-blue bands of mist ... the night fog drifting at the foot of the mountain.
+Every time sake is poured, the stardust sways inside the cup, the mist flickers, and the moon halo glows faintly.

 Conclusion

-Take a sip and the aroma and flavor rising from the depths of darkness scatter across your tongue like starlight.
-The Tenmoku glaze sake cup is a small universe that adds the poetic atmosphere of the night sky to a quiet evening drink or a drinking party with guests.
-Please keep it by your side for a long time and enjoy the symphony of darkness and light that deepens the more you use it.
+With one sip, the aroma and flavor well up from the depths of darkness, scattering across your tongue like starlight.
+The Tenmoku glaze sake cup is a microcosm that adds the poetic charm of the night sky to a quiet evening drink or a drinking party with guests.
+Please keep it by your side for many years to come, and enjoy the symphony of darkness and light that deepens with repeated use.

 Biography